tabatkins/kdlpy/README.md

 or the explosive complexity of YAML.

-kdl-py, in particular, is focused on *ease-of-use*, supporting things like date/times, urls, uuids, regexes, and binary data directly in your KDL document
+kdl-py, in particular, is focused on *ease-of-use*, supporting things like date/times, ip addresses, urls, uuids, regexes, and binary data directly in your KDL document
 (via powerful but simple tagged values), and parsing them into native Python types automatically,